Site icon Outdoor Gearzine

 See details on Amazon GARMIN handheld GPS eTrex20J [Official Japanese Product]

-A heat-retaining sheet for emergency bivouac that will warm you just by wearing it.
-It can also be used as a ground sheet to lay under the tent.
+This thermal sheet for emergency bivouacs will keep you warm just by putting it on.
+It can also be used as a ground sheet to place under your tent

 Best Reasonable